 Polylang works differently from WPML, since it augments (annihilates) the WordPress installation URL’s integrity, among changing the WordPress Query based on cookies–affecting your site’s performance by roughly 20%.
 Moreover, because of this, some theme and plugin functionality may stop working altogether after Polylang sets a cookie in your browser.

 Nevertheless, many other issues stem from this URL and query augmentation, and to work around these, we must maintain its allow-and blocklists for an endless battle for compatibility.
 So, we don’t recommend using this plugin, even though it’s a free alternative to WPML.

-Below, you find the caveat most users have to face when using Polylang in combination with TSF.
-Also, be sure to check out the “same-site caveats” above.
+Below, you find the issue most users have to face when using Polylang in combination with TSF.
+Also, be sure to check out the “same-site issues” above.

 Since Polylang attaches a cookie to your browser once you interact with the language switcher, you won’t be able to visit the sitemaps of all other languages.
 Unfortunately, this can also affect search engines–where they’ll warn you that they see an HTML file instead of an actual sitemap.